abigailshilts/flixter/README.md

 ## Video Walkthrough

-For a walkthrough see AppWalkThroughP1.mov
+For a walkthrough see AppWalkThroughP1.mov and secondPartAppWalkThroughP1.mov

 ## Notes